-Award winning children’s book author Beth Brust (herself a mother to a 17 yr old Aspie child) has spent 3 years co-authoring QUIRKY, YES – HOPELESS, NO with Cynthia La Brie Norall, Ph.
+QUIRKY YES - HOPELESS, NO, is a book that makes the strange world of aspie children more easy to understand.
+Award winning children’s book author Beth Brust (herself a mother to a 18 yr old Aspie child) spent 3 years co-authoring QUIRKY, YES – HOPELESS, NO with Cynthia La Brie Norall, Ph.
 D, a licensed educational psychologist and the founder of the Friends’ Club in California, which has helped thousands of Asperger’s kids learn basic social skills in a structured and supportive environment.
-The book, now in its 3rd printing, is a helpful, reader-friendly A to Z guide to understanding the most common struggles of children and teens with Asperger’s Syndrome.
+The book, now in its 3rd printing, is a reader-friendly A to Z guide to understanding the most common daily struggles of children and teens with Asperger’s Syndrome.
 The bulk of the book is 85 easy-to-look-up, how-to-do-it subjects with real life examples such as: How to greet others and make eye contact, How to let go and move on to new tasks, How to cooperate and ask for help, How to pay compliments, How to discern someone’s true intentions, How to handle teasing and bullying, How not to be rude, How to deal with clothing and diets, and much, much more.

 USA Amazon Books link for Quirky, Yes - Hopless, No